hassansaei/bioinfo_collabs/README.md

 # bioinfo_collabs
-A repository to share analysis for collaborative bioinformatics projects, with pipelines and scripts for different omics datasets
+A repository for sharing pipelines and scripts for diverse omics datasets generated through my bioinformatics collaborations